osamuaoki/bss/README.md

 CAVEAT:

-The source filesystem must be btrfs.
+The source filesystem must be btrfs for many subcommands.

 The non-root user who executes this command must be a member of "sudo".